 Co-op apartments are worth knowing about, and are fairly common in major metros, including New York and D.C.
-Apartments within “co-ops” can sometimes be rented, so it’s worth understanding what cooperative buildings are, how they work, and what tenants might expect when looking at renting an apartment in one of them.
+Apartments within “co-ops” can sometimes be rented, so it’s worth understanding what cooperative buildings are, how they work, and what tenants might expect when looking at renting in a co-op development.

 Owners who buy into a cooperative housing development become a shareholder of that property.
 They are a part-owner of the building and also have the right to live on the premises.
-They do not own a particular unit, but are a part owner of the company which owns the building.
-They are given the right to live in a particular unit.
+They do not own a particular unit, but because they are an owner of the company which owns the building, they are given the right to live in a particular unit.

-There may be a mortgage on the building itself, and owners pay their portion of the loan payment, maintenance and other fees, and taxes.
+There may be a mortgage on the building itself, and owners pay their portion of the loan payment, maintenance, taxes, and other fees.
 Everyone shares the responsibility, and, at times, the burden of the building.

 Cooperative buildings must abide by fair housing laws.
 Discrimination against potential owners based on age, sex, race, sexual orientation, and religion, can lead to a hefty fine or lawsuit.

 Typically, the rate of owner occupancy is much higher than at condominiums, because many co-op buildings don’t allow renters at all.
-Those that do, however, can insist on very large application fees (as high as $1500) which rental applicants may be asked to pay.
+Those that do, however, can insist on very large application fees and can beas high as $1500.
 Some buildings also have a two-year limit on leases.

 Related: Differences in Condos and Apartments